jackocnr/intl-tel-input/.github/CONTRIBUTING.md

 git clone https://github.com/google/python-gflags
 ```

-Build Closure's compiler.jar in closure-compiler directory: `mvn -DskipTests`
+Build Closure's compiler.jar in closure-compiler directory: `mvn -DskipTests` (requires maven to be installed - on MacOS, you can do this with `brew install maven`)

+#### Step 2: Updating libphonenumber

-If you have already cloned these projects before and just need to update libphonenumber, simply cd into that project dir and checkout the required version tag e.g.
+Simply cd into the libphonenumber dir and checkout the required version tag e.g.

 ```
 cd ~/workspace/libphonenumber-tools/libphonenumber